AnySat: One Earth Observation Model for Many Resolutions, Scales, and Modalities: Experiments

 Pretraining on GeoPlex consistently improves performance, indicating that training on a collection of datasets with varied modalities leads to richer and more robust representations.
 The improvement is more pronounced for smaller datasets like TreeSatAI-TS and in classification tasks rather than segmentation.
 We attribute this to the amount of supervision available in larger datasets and dense annotations, which make pretraining less beneficial.

-\paragraph{Performance on External Datasets.} As shown in \cref{tab:external}, AnySat pretrained on GeoPlex significantly surpasses the state-of-the-art on the three external datasets: $+3.6$ mIoU for SICKLE, $+10.2$\% mIoU for BraDD-S1TS, and $+11.0$ OA for TimeSen2Crop.
-This shows the strong generalization capabilities of our model despite differences in sensor configurations, such as missing channels.
-Moreover, while GeoPlex mostly spans the northern hemisphere, SICKLE and BraDDS1TS are in India and Brazil, respectivly.
+\paragraph{Performance on External Datasets.} \cref{fig:barplots} shows that AnySat significantly outperforms the state-of-the-art for 6 external datasets, improving SICKLE by +3.6 mIoU, BraDD-S1TS by +10.2 mIoU, and TimeSen2Crop by +11.0 OA.
+These gains highlight AnySat's strong spatial generalization as GeoPlex primarily covers the northern hemisphere, while the external datasets have global coverage.
+We also evaluate AnySat on datasets from GeoBench \cite{lacoste2023geo} and PANGAEA-Bench \cite{marsocci2024pangaea}, see \cref{tab:rebuttal}, AnySat performs on par or better than all foundation models across all benchmarks.
+Note that these methods use resizing (on PASTIS-HD and TreeSatAI) and sliding window aggregation (on SN7) instead of our proposed adaptive patch encoding.

-Furthermore, AnySat is the first EO model that can be effectively linearly probed for semantic segmentation and achieves competitive results.
-Indeed, AnySat outperforms all dedicated approaches on BraDD-S1TS with linear probing.
-Moreover, AnySat achieve in linear probing better performance on Sen1flood11 than foundation models whith fine-tuned UperNet segmentation heads, with up to 7000 times more free parameters.
-These results highlight the expressiveness of the features learned through our self-supervised training scheme.
-Our pretrained AnySat model can thus be adapted to new tasks and data with minimal training cost and yield competitive results.
+Moreover, AnySat can be effectively linearly probed for semantic segmentation.
+It surpasses all specialized approaches on BraDD-S1TS when linearly probed, and likewise exceeds the performance of foundation models with fine-tuned UperNet segmentation heads on Sen1Flood11.
+Notably, a linearly probed AnySat outperforms a fine-tuned Prithvi2 \cite{szwarcman2024prithvi} on Sen1Floods11 with $10^5$ fewer free parameters.
+These findings underscore the expressive power of AnySat’s self-supervised features and confirm that it can be adapted to new tasks and datasets at minimal training cost and still deliver competitive performance.